daveabrock/daveabrock.github.io/_posts/2021-03-13-dotnet-stacks-40.markdown

 Last week, Okta [bought Auth0 for $6.5 billion](https://techcrunch.com/2021/03/03/okta-acquires-cloud-identity-startup-auth0-for-6-5b/).
 (I think I need to start an API company.)

 It makes sense: at the risk of oversimplifying, Okta provides IAM to companies that use it for SSO.
 Auth0 works on the app level, allowing developers API access to SSO.
 Okta has a reputation for being very enterprise-*y*, and Auth0 is known as a company with a startup feel that provides a developer-first experience.
-With this news, IdentityServer v4 now a paid product, and the Azure AD offerings, you many of choices when it comes to integrating auth in your .NET apps.
+With this news, IdentityServer v4 now a paid product, and the Azure AD offerings, you have many choices when it comes to integrating auth in your .NET apps.

 ***